While there are many types of businesses, the majority of the businesses out there depend on B2B suppliers and companies in order to function.

 Simple as that.

-Any business model which creates value and other business consume this value is said to have a Business to Business (B2B) model of operation (B2B model).
+Any business model which creates value for other businesses to consume this value is said to have a Business to Business (B2B) model of operation (B2B model).
 Also, B2B is different from B2C business model as it focuses on creating value for businesses not end consumers.

 B2B vs B2C